git-pull/tao-of-tmux/manuscript/99-windows-bash.md

 # Appendix: tmux on Windows 10 {#appendix-windows-bash}

-As of Windows 10 build 14361 [you can run tmux](https://blogs.msdn.microsoft.com/commandline/2016/06/08/tmux-support-arrives-for-bash-on-ubuntu-on-windows/) via the Linux Subsystem feature.
+As of Windows 10 build 14361, [you can run tmux](https://blogs.msdn.microsoft.com/commandline/2016/06/08/tmux-support-arrives-for-bash-on-ubuntu-on-windows/) via the Linux Subsystem feature.

 Usage requires enabling **Developer mode** via the "For Developers" tab in the "Update & security" settings.

-After you enable that, you open up "Windows Features", you can find it by searching for "Turn Windows features on or off".
+After you enable that, open "Windows Features".
+You can find it by searching for "Turn Windows features on or off".
 Then check "Windows Subsystem for Linux (Beta)".

 You may be asked to restart.

-Then open up Command Prompt as you normally would (Run cli.exe).
+Then open Command Prompt as you normally would (Run cli.exe).
 Then type

     C:\Users\tony> bash.exe